seveas/git-spindle/docs/index.rst

 Display all public keys of a user, in a format that can be added to :file:`~/.authorized_keys`.

+.. describe:: git hub log [<what>]

+Displays a log of your github actions, such as pushes and issue comments.
+You can also specify a user or repository and the relevant log will be shown instead of yours.

 .. _`profile page`: https://github.com/settings/applications

 Interacting with repositories